Community (ecology): Predation

 Predation is hunting another species for food.
 This is a positive-negative interaction, the predator species benefits while the prey species is harmed.
 Some predators kill their prey before eating them, also known as kill and consume.
 For example, a hawk catching and killing a mouse.

 Other predators are parasites that feed on prey while alive, for example, a vampire bat feeding on a cow.
 Parasitism can however lead to death of the host organism over time.

 Another example is the feeding on plants of herbivores, for example, a cow grazing.
+Herbivory is a type of predation in which a plant (the prey in this example) will attempt to dissuade the predator from eating the plant by pumping a toxin to the plant leaves.
+This may cause the predator to consume other areas of the plant or not consume the plant at all.

 Predation may affect the population size of predators and prey and the number of species coexisting in a community.

 Predation can be specialist, for example the least weasel predates solely on the field vole.
 Or generalist, e.g. polar bear primarily eats seals but can switch diet to birds when seal population is low.

 Species can be solitary or group predators.
 The advantage of hunting in a group means bigger prey can be taken, however, the food source must be shared.
 Wolves are group predators, whilst tigers are solitary.

 Predation is density dependant, often leading to population cycles.
 When prey is abundant predator species increases, thus eating more prey species and causing the prey population to decline.
 Due to lack of food the predator population declines.
 Due to lack of predation the prey population increases.
 See Lotka–Volterra equations for more details on this.
 A well-known example of this is lynx-hare population cycles seen in the north.

 Predation can result in coevolution – evolutionary arms race, prey adapts to avoid predator, predator evolves.
 For example, a prey species develops a toxin that kills its predator and the predator evolves resistance to the toxin making it no longer lethal.